 We read a lot of academic papers: papers on the risks of feeding the chemicals in sunscreen to rats, papers on how people apply sunscreen (spoiler: poorly), papers comparing ingredients, and review papers.

 Many sunscreens out there will hit our basic requirements.
-If you have a bottle of something at home, or are fine with the price and feel of whatever you buy normally, you might be fine.
+If you are satisfied with the price and feel of whatever you buy normally, you might be fine.
 But there are a few big reasons why you might need to consider buying something new.

 There’s really no such thing as “sensitive skin” sunscreen, according to Romanowski and Treadwell, our chemistry expert and one of our dermatologists, respectively.
 If you have sensitive skin, forget the marketing labels and just pick something without an added fragrance—which can be genuinely irritating.
 Our experts tell us that all ingredients have the potential to bother someone.
 “What I tell parents is if they put a sunscreen on and the child turns red without exposure to the sun, then I tell them to avoid that particular sunscreen,” said Treadwell, who sees a lot of child patients with skin issues.
 Oxybenzone, a common ingredient in chemical sunscreens, is an allergen for some people—it’s hard to tell how many people the problem affects, as we explain in our blog post on sunscreen scares.
 But if your sunscreen is making you itch, try switching to one that lacks that ingredient, such as our combination sunscreen pick.

-Are you trying to stretch the life of a pricy bottle of fancy sunscreen by applying it in scant amounts?
+Are you trying to stretch the life of a pricey bottle of fancy sunscreen by applying it in scant amounts?
 That’s bad: Sunscreen works only when applied often and in large quantities.
 Consider going through it quickly, and then picking up our price-conscious pick.

 The exception: Do not put sunscreen on an infant.
 The American Academy of Dermatology recommends keeping humans younger than 6 months out of the sun entirely.